Dharmaguptaka Vinaya

 If a bhikkhunī gives a robe to another bhikkhunī, and if later out of anger she either snatches it back herself, or instructs others to snatch it back, (and says:) ‘Return my robe, it’s not given to you,’ and if the other bhikkhunī should return the robe and (the first bhikkhunī) takes it, it’s a nissaggiya pācittiya.
 (End of the 15th rule.)

-If sick bhikkhunīs store medicine: ghee, oil, butter, honey, or sugar, they may eat it and keep it overnight, and may take it up to seven days.
+If sick bhikkhunīs keep medicine: ghee, oil, butter, honey, or sugar, they may eat it and keep it overnight, and may take it up to seven days.
 If they take it longer than seven days, it’s a nissaggiya pācittiya.
 (End of the 16th rule.)

 If a bhikkhunī knows that an item is for the sangha, and she asks for it for herself, it’s a nissaggiya pācittiya.”
 (End of the 18th rule.)